Advanced Research Methodology Evaluation and Design (ARMED)

 Grant Writing Workshop

-Faculty is comprised of experienced researchers in academic emergency medicine, including:
+Faculty is comprised of experienced researchers in academic emergency medicine, including but not limited to:

-- Joseph Miller, MD, Henry Ford Hospital, Course Director
+- Joseph Miller, MD, MS Henry Ford Health, Course Director

-- Danielle McCarthy, MD, MS Northwestern Medicine, Course Director
+- Danielle McCarthy, MD, MS Northwestern University, Course Director

 - Deborah Diercks, MD, MSc, UT Southwestern